To be or not to be is not the question.

 God’s Word will bring steady and consistent healing to your soul.
-It becomes a mirror that shows you who you really are and what you need to do to live in the wholeness God has planned for you.
+It becomes a mirror that shows you who you are and what you must do to live in the wholeness God has planned for you.

-The first rule of leadership for everyone is this– you must learn to lead yourself well before you can lead others toward greater soul health.
-Even if you’re a highly gifted church leader like I’ve already alluded to, you can grow more healthy to the glory of God.
+The first rule of leadership for everyone is this.
+You must learn to lead yourself well before leading others toward greater soul health.
+Even if you’re a highly gifted church leader, as I’ve already alluded to, you can grow healthier to the glory of God.

-All of what I’ve described can only happen by following His Son Jesus Christ closer than you ever have.
-Click here to read what that means to me.
+What I’ve described can only happen by following His Son, Jesus Christ, closer than you ever have.
+Click here to read what that means.

 Here’s the last word.
 This takes more than good intentions.
 The process looks more like this: intention–attention–action.
 You must give your full attention to your good intentions.
 But finally, you must take action.
 Change your habits, the people you spend time with, and the content you read.